13 Things You Do That Your Cat Actually Hates

 Having their tails held

 For little kids, a cat’s tail can look like a very tempting handhold—but don’t let them grab it!
-Turner says cats really dislike having their tails held or pulled.
+Turner says cats really dislike having their tails held or pulled, just like these 50 other things that make your pet tick.
 Instead, show the child how to let the cat sniff his or her hand, and if all goes well, to pet them in their favorite places: “If they’ve been socialized to people as kittens, then they usually like being tickled around their necks or stroked down the back,” Turner says.
 Make sure kids are watching for signs that the cat is unhappy, says Vitale: “If a cat does not like the interaction they are receiving, the cat may have dilated pupils, a rapid, fast twitching tail, ears that are flat against their head, fur that stands up on its ends, and may make hiss or growl vocalizations.”
-Read about 50 things that make your pet tick.

 Being left alone